Associate Professor / Graduate Faculty

 Phone: (785) 532-2182

 Anuja Madan's primary research areas are contemporary Indian comics, children’s literature, media and childhoods.
 She is currently working on a book project that investigates post-millennial Indian graphic narratives and animations which draw on Hindu mythology, paying special attention to cross-cultural influences and processes of nation-building within these texts.
-She teaches courses in world literature, children’s literature and cultural studies.
+She teaches courses in postcolonial literature, children’s literature, and adolescent literature.